Bayesian Optimization in a Billion Dimensions via Random Embeddings: Experiments

 \subsection{Bayesian Optimization in a Billion Dimensions}

-In this section, we add empirical evidence to our theoretical finding from Section \ref{sec:rembo} that REMBO's performance is independent of the extrinsic dimensionality $D$ when using the low-dimensional kernel $k_{\ell}^d(\vy^1, \vy^2)$ from Definition \ref{def:sekernel}.
-Specifically, using synthetic data, we show that when using that kernel REMBO has no problem scaling up to as many as $1$ billion dimensions.
-We also study REMBO's invariance properties and empirically evaluate our two strategies for increasing its success probability.

 The experiments in this section employ a standard $d_e=2$-dimensional benchmark function for Bayesian optimization, embedded in a $D$-dimensional space.
 That is, we add $D-2$ additional dimensions which do not affect the function at all.
-More precisely, the function whose optimum we seek is $f(\vx_{1:D}) = b(x_i,x_j)$, where $b$ is the Branin function \citep[see][for its exact formula]{Lizotte:2008_PhD}, and where dimensions $i$ and $j$ are selected once using a random permutation of $1,\dots,D$.
+More precisely, the function whose optimum we seek is $f(\vx_{1:D}) = g(x_i,x_j)$, where $g$ is the Branin function

+and where $i$ and $j$ are selected once using a random permutation.
 To measure the performance of each optimization method, we used the \emph{optimality gap}: the difference of the best function value it found and the optimal function value.